Peru is one of the most popular countries to travel around in South America, mostly thanks to its iconic Wonder of the World, Machu Picchu.

 10. Go to El Parque de la Reserva

 This park in downtown Lima is home to the largest water fountain complex in the world, called El Circuito Mágico del Agua.
-There are 13 distinct fountains total, including the Tunnel Fountain of Surprises, the Children’s Fountain, and the Fantasia Fountain, whose water jets are synchronized to music during the evening laser light shows.
-The park is open daily from 3pm-10pm, with beautiful, colorful light shows taking place at 6:30pm, 7:30pm, 8:30pm, and 9:30pm.
-Entrance is 4 PEN.
+There are 13 distinct fountains in total, including the Tunnel Fountain of Surprises, the Children’s Fountain, and the Fantasia Fountain, whose water jets are synchronized to music during the evening laser light shows.
+The park is open daily from 3pm–10pm, with beautiful, colorful light shows taking place at 6:50pm, 7:50pm, 8:30pm, and 9:30pm.
+The entrance fee is 4 PEN.
 The park also hosts a lot of events and is a popular place with dog owners too.

 11. Visit Chachapoyas

-This region in the Andean mountains was home to the Chachapoya civilization that lived there between 500-1432.
+This region in the Andean mountains was home to the Chachapoya civilization that lived there between 500–1432 (they were eventually conquered by the Aztecs).
 Today, you can visit Kuelap, the fortified city at known as “The Machu Picchu of the North.”
 The ruins are accessible via a guided tour, 4-hour hike, or cable car from the nearby town of Nuevo Tingo for 21 PEN roundtrip.
 Be sure to also visit Gocta, a beautiful waterfall that, at 770 meters (2,526 feet), is one of the tallest in the world.
 You can get there by taking a tour from Chachapoyas.

 12. Tour Trujillo

-Trujillo is the second-oldest Spanish city in Peru.
-While here, visit the archaeological site of Chan Chan, the world’s biggest adobe city ever built and the largest pre-Columbian city.
-It was built by the Chimu, a civilization that inhabited the area until 1470, when they were defeated by the Incas.
-Admission is 10 PEN.
+Trujillo is the second-oldest Spanish city in Peru, located on the coast with eternal spring-like weather.
+It’s widely considered the capital culture of Peru.
+While here, visit the archaeological site of Chan Chan, the world’s largest adobe city ever built and the largest pre-Columbian city.
+It was built by the Chimu, a civilization that inhabited the area until 1470 when they were defeated by the Incas.
+Admission is 11 PEN.
 Be sure to also visit Huanchaco, a small fishing town directly on the beach.

 Chances are you’ve seen these colorful mountains on social media.
 Over the past few years, Rainbow Mountain has become a huge tourist attraction.
 Just keep in mind that the colors are not as vivid in real life and the place is super crowded (it’s a very popular site).
-Day trips and multi-day hikes are available from Cusco, usually starting around 135 PEN per person.
-There is also an “Alternative” Rainbow Mountain if you want to escape the hordes of people (though it’s also pretty busy these days).
+Day trips and multi-day hikes are available from Cusco, usually starting around 110–135 PEN per person.
+There is also an “Alternative” Rainbow Mountain called Palcccoyo where you can enjoy an incredibly colorful scenic panoramic at 5,200 meters (17,060 feet) if you want to escape the hordes of people (though it’s also pretty busy these days).

 14. Hike the Salkantay